Kazhdan quotients of Golod-Shafarevich groups: Introduction

 The paper concludes with two appendices.
 Appendix~A by the author and Andrei Jaikin-Zapirain contains a proof of uniform non-amenability of Golod-Shafarevich groups.
 Basic background on Kazhdan's property (T) and amenability is given at the beginning of Appendix~A. In Appendix~B by Andrei Jaikin-Zapirain a new lower bound for the subgroup growth of Golod-Shafarevich groups is established.

 .2cm {\bf Acknowledgements.} I am extremely grateful to Andrei Jaikin-Zapirain whose generous contributions to this manuscript yielded significant improvement of the main results and helped clarify the exposition.
 In particular, the proofs of Theorem~\ref{finiteindex} and Proposition~\ref{deepdescent2} and generalization of many results in Section~3 are all due to him.
 I would also like to thank Efim Zelmanov for introducing me to Golod-Shafarevich groups several years ago and Martin Kassabov and Alex Lubotzky for useful discussions at various stages of this project.
+This work is supported in part by the NSF grant DMS-0901703.